|Value (USD)||Volume (shares)||No. of trades|

 Internal control aims to ensure that processes are in place to achieve a company’s business objectives.
 Internal audit provides assurances that these processes and controls are effective and being complied with.
 Through risk management, the company is able to identify, understand and manage risks to the business by reducing the probability that those corporate objectives are jeopardised by unforeseen events.

 The Board has overall responsibility for ensuring that Management maintains an effective system of internal control and for reviewing its effectiveness.
 Such a system is designed to support the identification and management of risks affecting Nasdaq Dubai and the business environment in which it operates.
 Nasdaq Dubai operates a system of internal control which provides reasonable assurance of effective and efficient operations covering all controls, including financial and operational controls and compliance with laws and regulations.
 Processes are in place for identifying, evaluating and managing the significant risks facing the exchange.
 The Board, through the Audit and Risk Management Committee, regularly reviews these processes.
 The effectiveness of controls is periodically reviewed within the business areas.
-Regular reports are made to the Audit and Risk Management Committee by Management, Internal Audit, Head of Risk Management, Head of Compliance and legal functions covering matters such as financial controls, compliance and operational controls.
+Regular reports are made to the Audit and Risk Management Committee by Management, Internal Audit, Head of Risk Management and Head of Compliance covering matters such as financial controls, compliance and operational controls.
 The Audit and Risk Management Committee monitors resolution of any identified control issues of significance through to a satisfactory conclusion.